 I thought the comparison between these two icons of the modern American deaf community is a non-issue until I watched this video and read this blog post.
 The video owner obviously sided with Marlee Matlin because she signs.
 The deaf blogger sympathizes with Heather Whitestone because she is also a mom.

 I would most likely be biased for Ms. America 1995 Heather Whitestone-McCallum because I already met her personally.
-I was her official sign language interpreter during her visit in the Philippines in 1997.
+I was her official sign language interpreter during her visit to the Philippines in 1997.
 I even promised to make a personal web page for her which I did.
 The page still exists since it was online in 1997.
 I also maintain a Wikipedia article about her.
 Here is what I wrote about Heather:

 As her sign language interpreter during her four-day visit in Manila, I had a chance to be with her on a personal basis.
 At first, I was very much scared because I haven’t had any experience with American Sign Language before and with MS. AMERICA!!!
 WOW!!!
 I learned from Julie that Heather is an oralist.
 How will I sign to an oralist?
 I’m a pure Philippine Sign Language interpreter.